FBI officers standing at a crime scene, illustrating the FBI fitness test guide

 How to Master the FBI Sit-Up: Form and Training Tips

-The first event is a one-minute timed sit-up test, and practicing the official form is crucial.
-The FBI has strict rules for what counts, so practice this technique from day one.
+The first event of the FBI fitness test is a one-minute timed sit-up test, and practicing the official form is non-negotiable.
+The FBI applies strict rules for what counts as a valid rep, reps that break form simply do not score, so drill the correct technique from day one.

 To improve your one-minute score, an effective training approach involves intervals.
 Perform as many sit-ups as you can in 30 seconds with perfect form, rest for 30 seconds, and then repeat this cycle 3-4 times.
 This builds muscular endurance faster than simply going to exhaustion in a single set.
 These test preparation tips can steadily elevate your physical fitness test performance.